 Testing is the only way to know your home’s radon levels.
 You will not see any signs right away, and may not until after many years.
 High levels have been found in all states.
 The best method of testing for home owners to start with is a short-term (48 – 72 hours) test kit.
 This is a do-it-yourself kit that is easy to use.
 Four Corners Health Department will be offering radon test kits at the low cost of $6.50, to homeowners in the Four Corners District.

-The test kits can be picked up January 8th through March 31st (as long as stock lasts) at the Four Corners Health Department in York, Seward Extension Office in Seward, Polk County Health Department in Osceola, and Butler County Health Care Center in David City.
+The test kits can be picked year-round at the Four Corners Health Department in York, Seward Extension Office in Seward, and Polk County Health Department in Osceola.
+Contact Four Corners to find out where you can find them in Butler County.
+It is best to test your homes when windows and doors are normally closed (such as the winter when your heat is running, or in the summer when your air conditioning is running).
 Thanks to our community partners for joining us in this project.

 If you have questions about radon, call Four Corners Health Department at 877-337-3573 or go to http://www.fourcorners.ne.gov/environmental-health#radon

 by Angel Dale